The 6 Best Small Frying Pans (for Perfect Eggs & More)

 • Material – Aluminum base, Teflon-free granite coating

-The small Granitrstone egg pan has a steady and even-heating Aluminum base, with a Teflon-free nonstick granite coating, and is scratch-resistant (compatible with metal utensils), dishwasher safe, and oven safe up to 500 F.
+The small Granitrstone egg pan has a steady and even-heating Aluminum base, with a Teflon-free nonstick granite coating, is dishwasher safe, and oven safe up to 500 F.

 6. Smallest High-End Egg Pan – Le Creuset Mini Skillet